 Fast-forward ten years.
-I was still a ball of nervous energy, still not meditating or practicing Buddhism, still not peaceful or calm.
-I had just moved to San Francisco to work for the mayor, after grad school.
+I was still nervous, not meditating or practicing Buddhism, and still not peaceful or calm.
+I had just moved to San Francisco after grad school to work for the mayor.
 Somehow the books on Eastern religion in every bookstore I walked into magnetized me.

 Something was calling me.
-I started reading all kinds of Buddhist books again, and decided I needed to find a teacher.
+I started rereading all kinds of Buddhist books and decided I needed to find a teacher.

 Peace is Here Now

-Now all these years later I am infinitely more peaceful, calm and happy.
+Now all these years later, I am infinitely more peaceful, calm, and happy.
 Nothing much ruffles me anymore.
 I’m much more of a still pond than a storm.
 That wasn’t always true.
-I’m still full of energy, and I’m still ambitious, but now it’s happily, peacefully, not anxiously and restlessly so.
+I’m still full of energy and ambition, but now it’s happily, peacefully, not anxiously, and restlessly so.

-I would love to pour a cupful of this peace over everyone.
-So, I thought that this week I’d share some basic meditation tips to get you started, if you’re interested in experiencing it for yourself.
+I would love to pour a cup of this peace over everyone.
+So, I thought I’d share some basic meditation tips to get you started if you’re interested in experiencing it for yourself.
 For me, no single practice has been more transformational.

-In the meantime, here are a few tips to get you started on meditation to change your life, if you’re ready to be more happy and present every day.
-Over the years I have studied many forms of meditation, including shamatha, vipassana, metta, walking meditation, and movement meditation.
-I’ve included a few thoughts on each, and some tips on each, below:
+Here are a few tips to get you started on meditation to achieve your big dreams if you’re ready.
+Over the years, I have studied many forms of meditation, including shamata, vipassana, Metta, walking, and movement.
+I’ve included a few thoughts and tips on each below:

-- Shamatha meditation: Shamatha meditation is single-pointed meditation, or focusing on one single object, such as the breath.
+- Shamatha meditation: Shamatha meditation is single-pointed meditation, focusing on one object, such as the breath.
 Traditionally it’s easier for beginners than vipassana meditation, so I recommend starting with this.
-Click on the link above (for shamatha meditation) to see instructions on how to sit and follow the breath.

-- Vipassana meditation: Vipassana is “insight meditation” which I also think of as open-space meditation.
+- Vipassana meditation: Vipassana is “insight meditation,” which I also think of as open-space meditation.
 I think this is how most Westerners are culturally taught to think of meditation.
-As thoughts arise, let them go, like clouds passing through the sky.
-This is challenging for most beginners (it was for me!) and yet many bravely dive in and do 10-day vipassana retreats around the world.
+As thoughts arise, let them go like clouds passing through the sky.
+This is challenging for most beginners, and yet many bravely dive in and do 10-day vipassana retreats around the world.

-- Movement meditation: For those for whom all of the above seem too difficult, this is another nice alternative.
-Mahasati is one variety of movement meditation that consists of a simple series of movements that you simply repeat over and over, focusing individually on each movement, and returning to focus on the movement when your thoughts wander.
+- Movement meditation: This is another nice alternative for those for whom all of the above seems too difficult.
+Mahasati is a variety of movement meditation consisting of a simple series of movements that you repeat repeatedly, focusing individually on each movement and returning to focus on the movement when your thoughts wander.

 Get It Started

-When I first started meditating, my practice was incredibly simple.
-I’d breathe in for a count of six, hold for four seconds, breathe out for a count of six, hold for two seconds.
+When I first started meditating, my practice was straightforward.
+I’d breathe in for a count of six, hold for four seconds, breathe out for a count of six, and hold for two seconds.
 Repeat.
 The exact number of seconds doesn’t matter.
 The point is to breathe deeply and focus on the breath only.

-For anyone just getting started I’d recommend something as simple as that for just a few minutes a day.
-Put on your phone alarm for five minutes and just try it.
+I’d recommend something as simple as that for just a few minutes a day for anyone just getting started.
+Please put on your phone alarm for five minutes and try it.
 Focusing on counting tends to keep the mind occupied so other random thoughts won’t arise.
-If they do, no worries, just let them go, and return to the breath.
+If they do, no worries, just let them go and return to the breath.

 Then, you can test out other techniques, like shamatha and walking meditation, to see what feels good to you.

-I recommend carving out five minutes in the beginning of your day to do this because practicing before going out into the world helps me feel calm and present.
+I recommend carving out five minutes at the beginning of your day to do this because practicing before entering the world helps me feel calm and present.
 I wouldn’t want to start my day without meditating anymore.
-If even that feels too challenging for now, just commit to stopping a few times during the day when you are feeling anxious or uncentered just to take a few deep breaths.
+If even that feels too challenging for now, commit to stopping a few times during the day when you feel anxious or uncentered to take a few deep breaths.
 Your practice can grow just from that.